 Read the provided packing list in advance and make sure you understand what you need to bring.
 Some yachts have very limited space for luggage, so consider soft-sided luggage that can be stowed under a bed or in a closet.
 And finally, work with your operator or booking agent to plan meals before you arrive.
 You’ll want to rely on the expertise of the chef, of course, but you can make recommendations to suit your tastes or to accommodate special dietary requests.
 If there is a spirit or drink you cannot live without, request that they stock it on board.

 7) Enjoy!
 Tips for the best onboard experience

 Your yacht charter is going to be the trip of a lifetime with incredible experiences you will never forget.
 A tip from my personal experience chartering yachts: Establish a relationship with the captain and crew early.
 Let them know your interests and abilities to schedule shore landings and activities.
 Communication is key here, and communicating effectively with the crew will make your trip immeasurably better.
 They are there to provide the trip of your dreams, and their ability to deliver that will be enhanced if they know what those dreams are.
 If something is missing or a need is not being met, let them know right away and they will fix it.
 Respect and communicate with the crew, and they will work hard to exceed your expectations.

 This blog about how to charter a yacht is among AdventureSmith Explorations’ extensive travel resources.
-Learn more with detailed information on Alaska Yacht Charters and Galapagos Island Yacht Charters.
-Visit our Small Ship Cruise Guides page for even more tips and inspiration to plan your travels aboard small ships.
+Learn more with detailed information on Alaska Yacht Charters, Mediterranean Yacht Charters and Galapagos Island Yacht Charters.
+And if you have advice on how to charter a private yacht or ship, let us know in the comments.